A Christian's Response to Death and Dying

 The Lord gave and the Lord has taken away.

 Blessed be the name of the Lord."

 As a believer, once Job could struggle to right himself from the shock, his first thought is to go to God in worship and prayer.
-It is unfortunate that so many see prayer as last hope, a grasping at straws when things go bad.
-Instead of worship, tragedy leads may to:
+It is unfortunate that so many see prayer as a last hope, a grasping at straws when things go wrong.
+Instead of worship, tragedy leads many to:

 - Excessive eating or abuse of themselves in various ways.